 - Become a Storysmith.
 Storytelling Class, a 5-week series of workshops and recital.
-Forty-five of these classes taught 1991 to 2014 in Boulder (31) Fort Collins (13), and Broomfield (1).
+Forty-seven of these classes taught 1991 to 2017 in Boulder (33) Fort Collins (13), and Broomfield (1).

 - Living History Class.
 For the Legendary Ladies Jan-Mar 11

 - Creating on the Fly.
 Improvisational Storytelling Class, taught as 5-week series of workshops and recital.
 Nine series taught Sep 93 to Oct 07 in Boulder (5) and Fort Collins (3).